GamePLAN: Reimagining recreation in Calgary

 We are committed to upgrading and modernizing inner-city facilities.

-At Bob Bahan, Renfrew and Killarney, we plan to create state-of-the-art facilities featuring a 25-meter, 10-lane pool, a teaching pool and leisure amenities.
+At Bob Bahan, Renfrew and Killarney, we plan to redevelop these sites into modern facilities featuring a lane pool, teaching pool and leisure amenities.
 This will allow a variety of activities to happen at the same time, such as swim club training, swimming lessons, aquafit classes, lane swimming and walking.

 Plans also include a multi-purpose room for classes such as yoga and a gym for activities like pickleball and basketball.
 These improvements will ensure communities have access to diverse and modern recreation options.